Table of Contents

 Side Effects of Brow Bleaching

 Although brow bleaching has become a fashion trend, one needs to understand the consequences associated with it.
-Brow bleaching can be harsh and dangerous as you are exposing your brows to harmful chemicals.
+Brow bleaching can be harsh and dangerous as you expose your brows to harmful chemicals.
 This can lead to rashes, irritation, and allergies.
 Moreover, applying chemicals too close to your eyes may pose serious threats.
 Since hair grows back quickly, exposing the original color of the brows at the roots, regular bleaching is needed to maintain a bleached look.
 However, a regular bleaching regimen can cause harm to your skin and brows.

 Also Read – Pros And Cons Of Eyebrow Bleaching – with Procedure and Side Effects